 The second step involves the actual use of that data.
 Once we confirm we have data that passes our quality standards, we can put that into an external Hive table in a specific location in HDFS.
 Equally, what do we do with bad data?
 Do we simply delete it?
 Do we copy it and archive it?
 The point is there is also a process for what is considered bad data.

-In this video, simple examples are used to represent what can be a much more complex process in the Bedrock platform.
+In this video, simple examples are used to represent what can be a much more complex process in the Zaloni Data Lake Management Platform.
 This includes deciding between good data and bad data then the action performed on that data in both cases.

 About the Author